coins-docs/futures/docs/rest-api.md

 recvWindow | LONG | NO |
 timestamp | LONG | YES |

-Where batchOrders is the list of order parameters in JSON
+Where batchOrders is the list of order parameters in JSON, and put batchOrders in request body
-- Example: /openapi/v1/batchOrders?batchOrders=[{"type":"LIMIT","timeInForce":"GTC","symbol":"BTCUSDT","side":"BUY","price":"10001","quantity":"0.001"}]

 Name | Type | Mandatory | Description
 ------------ | ------------ | ------------ | ------------